American al Qaeda militant urges attacks on U.S. diplomats

 The Yemen-based branch of al Qaeda last year offered 3 kg (106 ounces) of gold for the killing of the U.S. ambassador in Sanaa or 5 million rials ($23,350) for an American soldier in the impoverished Arab state.

-U.S. ambassador Christopher Stevens and three other Americans were killed in Libya’s Benghazi in 2012 when Islamist gunmen attacked the U.S. consulate during a protest by a mob angry over a film they said insulted the Prophet Mohammad.
+U.S. ambassador Christopher Stevens and three other Americans were killed in Libya’s Benghazi in 2012 when dozens of Islamist gunmen attacked a loosely guarded U.S. diplomatic compound and a nearby, better-fortified CIA annex.

 Gadahn has called for attacks on U.S. diplomats before.
 In August 2007, he said al Qaeda would target diplomats and embassies in retaliation for U.S.-led military action in Iraq and Afghanistan.

-Note: (This story is corrected in seventh paragraph to make clear that the Benghazi attack did not take place during a protest)